Forging

 Alright, you're not likely to see that on your very first attempt, but that's what a normal success looks like.
 You'll end up with a rough bronze hammer-head in your right hand, and any leftover from that bar in your left hand.
 For now, just toss that hammer head in your backpack, and practice making a hilt.

-Works the same as the head, hold the block in your left hand, and gaze at the handle.
+hold the block in your left hand, and gaze at the handle.

 The forging-hammer glyph glows brightly, and the outline from the forging-hammer handle-glyph slowly etches itself onto the surface of the maoral in your hand.